Venom (band): Early years (1978–1981)

 Venom were formed in Newcastle upon Tyne in 1978.
 The original personnel came from three different bands: Guillotine, Oberon and Dwarfstar.
 The original Guillotine featured Jeff "Mantas" Dunn and Dave Rutherford on guitars, Dean Hewitt on bass guitar, Dave Blackman on vocals, and Chris Mercater on drums who replaced Paul Burke, the original drummer when the band was founded.
 Blackman and Mercater were later also replaced by drummer Anthony Bray and vocalist Clive Archer.
 Later, Hewitt was replaced by Alan Winston on bass.
-In late 1978, Conrad Lant joined Guillotine replacing Dave Rutherford.
+In late 1978, Conrad Lant from Dwarfstar (also featuring Kevin "Ropa" Robson - bass, Graeme "Shamus" Newton - drums and vocalist Keith "Bod" Ballard) joined Guillotine replacing Dave Rutherford.
+Between Dwarfstar and Guillotine, Lant was in a short lived "futuristic metal cyberpunk" band called Album Graecum.

 Lant later switched to bass after the departure of Winston.
 The band members took on new stage names.
 Archer became "Jesus Christ", Lant "Cronos", Bray "Abaddon", and Dunn "Mantas".
-The band name then changed in 1979 to Venom when a roady suggested the name change.
+The band name then changed in 1979 to Venom when a roadie suggested the name change.

 At the beginning of their career, Venom were playing cover songs of Motörhead and Judas Priest.
 After Cronos joined, he introduced the subjects of the dark arts, and then often used "Satanic" lyrics and imagery.
 However, such references were mostly for shock value.

 In late 1979, Lant introduced the band to his original artwork designs for the Venom logo and Satanic images, and he later created the artwork and designs used on the Venom record sleeves.
 He also introduced his original song ideas as he did not want to keep playing the same cover songs, and with Dunn he began writing new songs for the band.
 Lant had already composed songs like "Sons of Satan", "Bloodlust" and "Welcome to Hell", while Dunn had begun to compose songs like "Angel Dust", "Red Light Fever", "Buried Alive", "Raise the Dead" and "Live Like an Angel, Die Like a Devil", with Dunn providing the guitar and Cronos writing the lyrics.
-Dunn and Lant redefined together these songs with a mutual collaboration and then, after a few weeks, Lant recorded a rehearsal session on a basic cassette recorder which he played for the label he worked for, although as the band rehearsed in an old church hall the sound was not good.
+Dunn and Lant redefined together these songs with a mutual collaboration and then, after a few weeks, Lant recorded a rehearsal session on a basic cassette recorder which he played for the label he worked for, Neat Records, although as the band rehearsed in an old church hall the sound was not good.
 In April 1980, Lant was able to persuade the label to give him some free studio time and the band recorded a three-song demo.
 Soon after, six more tracks were recorded for just £50, with Lant taking vocal duties on the song "Live Like an Angel".
 Archer then left the band, and Venom's line-up became a trio.